rsokl/phantom-tensors/README.md

 - Support some broadcasting?
 - Lock down what people can and can't pass to Tensor[<>].
 E.g. Tensor[int, int] is OK.
 Tensor[str] is not.
 - Make things thread safe

+## Installation

+Clone and pip-install.
+See `setup.py` for requirments